SFFan123/MassBanTool/README.md

 Code is probably ugly, but it's 'working' so.

+## Important Notice
+Currently rewriting the tool on .net (core) 6 so it can run on Windows and Linux.
+This is still in Progress and the App on .net 6 is not working yet.
+The old version ist still in this Repo (/MassBanTool_NET)

+## Info
 Using a delay of under 1500 ms between messages will negatively impact your ability to write in other channels which you do not have moderation privileges.
-(over other clients like webbrowers, Chatterino 2, ...).
+(over other clients like webbrowser, Chatterino 2, ...).

 ## Safety Measures